How to Use the Instant Pot Duo (For Beginners)

 Until you feel really comfortable using a pressure cooker, then I would advise you to use recipes specifically for the Instant Pot.
 Pressure cooking is not like slow-cooking which is very forgiving.

 Unless you want to have a bunch of Instant Pot fails, then it’s really best to use recipes.
-Here is a great post with beginner recipes for the Instant Pot.
+Here is a great post with healthy recipes for the Instant Pot that includes some of my favorite recipes.

-See my entire index of healthy Instant Pot recipes.
+See my entire index of Instant Pot recipes.

-Also, don’t miss my recipe round-ups of Instant Pot healthy chicken recipes, Vegan Instant Pot recipes and Instant Pot soup, stew, and chili recipes.
+Also, don’t miss my recipe round-ups of Instant Pot healthy chicken recipes and Instant Pot soup, stew, and chili recipes.

 Or, you can also join my newsletter and I’ll send you my Instant Pot Cheat Sheet that includes a quick start guide to healthy cooking with your pressure cooker.

 The easiest way is to plug it in and use the manual button to set the time for whatever food you’re cooking.
-There is no start button.
+There is no start button on the Duo.
 Once you set the time for the desired number of minutes, the Instant Pot will start by itself.

 There are safety features that prevent an Instant Pot from exploding.
 It is very, very unlikely that you Instant Pot will explode, especially if you follow the directions.